Juan Sara

-Juan Manuel Sara (born 13 October 1976) is an Argentine football manager and former player who manages Primera Nacional club Deportivo Maipú.
+Juan Manuel Sara (born 13 October 1976) is an Argentine football manager and former player who manages Primera Nacional club Ferro Carril Oeste.
 He also holds Italian nationality.

 Playing career

 Sara was born in Buenos Aires.
 He played for Argentine side Almirante Brown and Nueva Chicago, Czech side Hradec Králové, Paraguayan side Cerro Porteño before move to Scotland.

 Sara moved to Scottish side Dundee in 2000.
 Sara played 88 league matches during his three and a half years with the Dark Blues but left in November 2003 due to Dundee's threat of administration.
 He previously had a short loan spell with Coventry City, where he scored once against Nottingham Forest.

 Sara moved on to Reggiana in December 2003.
 Sara played the rest of that season before joining Irish side Shelbourne in August 2004, where he played for a year.
 In July 2005, Sara moved back to his homeland with Huracán but stayed for only a few months, joining Liechtensteiner side Vaduz in January 2006.
 After a year with them, Sara moved to Italy with Gallipoli, again spending only a few months before his departure in June 2007.
 Sara joined Lucena shortly afterwards, then returned to Challenge League for Locarno.
 On 20 January 2009 joined to Cerro Porteño.
 In March 2010, he was loaned to River Plate Puerto Rico of the Puerto Rico Soccer League.
 He officially retired from playing in 2014.